 Yeah I know, this is pretty trivial, but I had made some snapshots of the process and thought, why not?
 Maybe someone gets stuck in one of the steps, like the database (I did the first time I installed Mautic) So here it is...

 OK so after you complete the mautic installation, you have to navigate to your server or VPS, either by using the server's IP or, if you have set up your DNS, using the domain name.
 After you do, and if everything went fine you will be presented with the following screens:

 If you haven't yet completed the Mautic Installation on your VPS, here's a step by step guide for newbies and total dummies:

-First step is the environment check.
+The first step is the environment check.

 On the Mautic Installation - Environment Check, the script will analyze your server's configuration and make sure that your server checks all the boxes.

-If it says "Ready to Install!" you are safe to proceed, however you can check the "Some Recommendations" to see some ways to improve your setup before proceeding.
+If it says "Ready to Install!" you are safe to proceed, however, you can check the "Some Recommendations" to see some ways to improve your setup before proceeding.

-Second step is the Database Setup.
+The second step is the Database Setup.

 In most situations you will want to use the following: